87tana/-Store-Sales-_Time-Series-Forecasting/README.md

 ## Model Building and Performance Metric Used:

 Here, we train different models like Linear Regression, Decission tree, Random Forest, XGBoost, ARIMA, LSTM, and Prophet.
 Each model is chosen for its specific strengths in handling time-series data.
 After training, each model's performance is evaluated using the Mean Squared Error (MSE) metric.

+## Submission

+After evaluating the models' performance, we select the top-performing one to generate predictions on the test set.Finally, we prepare a CSV file for submission, which includes predicted sales for given dates.